-The use of categories and subcategories is extremely important when trying to create a well-organized, professional electronic product catalogue.
-Not only does categorization help sales reps navigate the catalogue more easily and show customers exactly what product they’re looking for, you also avoid scrolling tediously through one endless page in your search.
+The use of categories and subcategories is extremely important when trying to create a well-organised, professional electronic product catalogue.
+Not only does categorisation help sales reps navigate the catalogue more easily and show customers exactly what product they’re looking for, you also avoid scrolling tediously through one endless page in your search.

 There has also been quite a bit of research about the effects of giving customers too much choice.
 Choice overload (sometimes called analysis paralysis) is a state in which customers are either unable to or struggle to make a purchase because there is too much information for them to process all at once.
 However, being faced with a lot of choices isn’t inherently a bad thing because people tend to show more interest where there are a lot of products.
 However, this interest doesn’t necessarily lead to buying.